The F1 Dashboard Has Experienced a Growth Spurt

 Stack (for Completeness)

-The dashboard is available at pb.nl/f1.
+The dashboard is at pb.nl/f1.
 Peet.